Quest-in/FlipNBurn/README.md

 - Community Part Fixes
 - Community Part Modules
 - Waterfall
+- Starship Expansion Project (SEP) [This is NOT a SEP addon!
+It only needs SEP for a few modules!]

 Recommended mods but not required:
 - Starship Launch Expansion (SLE)
-- Starship Expansion Project (SEP)
 - Kerbal Joint Reinforcement (KJR)

 Not Currently Compatible with: